Like we needed another reason to kick coal to the curb.

 Image Credit: Unsplash

-In Australia, coal’s health impacts cost taxpayers an estimated $2.6 billion every year and can cause a range of health problems including lung cancer, heart disease and premature death.
+In Australia, coal’s health impacts cost taxpayers an estimated $2.4 billion every year and can cause a range of health problems including higher rates of childhood asthma, heart and lung disease, and some cancers.
+Over two million Australians are exposed to toxic pollutants from coal-fired power stations.

-In recent years, Australia has seen the re-emergence of the life threatening ‘black lung’ (coal workers’ pneumoconiosis) in Australia, which was thought to have been eradicated.
-Since 2015 there have been 21 confirmed cases.
+In recent years, Australia has seen the re-emergence of coal dust diseases, including the life-threatening ‘black lung’ (coal workers’ pneumoconiosis) in Australia, which was thought to have been eradicated.
+Since 2015, there have been 35 confirmed cases.

 There is a high probability that at least 11 people died from air pollution from the 2014 Hazelwood mine fire in Victoria.